Ard3ny/ard3ny.github.io/_posts/2023-01-14-Netbird-VPN.md

 Cons
 * WireGuard is faster and more lightweight
-* WireGuard’s simpler codebase may have fewer bugs and security vulnerabilities
+* WireGuard's impler codebase may have fewer bugs and security vulnerabilities
 * no centralized server